 Julie Nealey, hereafter referred to as the applicant, proposes to construct a canine boarding facility on the subject site.
 The development will consist of multiple dog lodging buildings, a main office, parking, pathways, and associated utilities and infrastructure.
 The overall footprint of the facility slightly extends into the standard buffer associated with Wetland A. In order to avoid potential buffer impacts related to project activities, the applicant further proposes to implement buffer averaging as stipulated in Mill Creek Municipal Code (MCMC) 18.06.930(C).
-The standard buffer will be modified to exclude a 2,117 square-foot area near and overlaying the proposed development.
+The standard buffer will be modified to exclude a 2,952 square-foot area near and overlaying the proposed development.
 As compensation, an equal amount of buffer will be provided between two areas, one on either side of the buffer exclusion.
-This additional buffer averaging is being used to avoid impacts and no buffer mitigation (such as enhancement with native vegetation) is required.
+This additional buffer area is of equal quality as that being reduced.
 Per MCMC 18.06.80, the modified buffer edge will be demarcated by fencing and critical area signage.